starwit/lj-projectbuilder/CONTRIBUTING.md

 ### Code Contribution
 1) Use pull requests
 Contributions are done via Pull Requests - please do not check in any code in exisiting branches.
-Create a new branch for each ticket You should add the ticket number in the Pull-request and branch name: #[ticket-nr].
+Create a new branch for each ticket You should add the ticket number in the Pull-request and branch name.
+Check [conventions for build & release management][build_management] for detailed information.

+[build_management]: docs/build-release-mgmt.md

 2) Commits for changelog
 If you have informations should be seen on the changelog, follow the [conventional commit syntax](https://www.conventionalcommits.org/en/v1.0.0/).
 It will appear automatically in the changelog after building the next release.